VERSE | THE GIRL WHO NOW SLEEPS

 Streaming, coursing through my veins

-Reminding me that I am home
+Reminding me that I’m not alone

 My spirit and my fortitude